Read the latest Rochester This Week on Substack

 5. Spend a Day Exploring Rochester’s Museums

-February is ideal for wandering galleries or catching a planetarium show.
+February is ideal for wandering through art galleries and museums, or catching a planetarium show.
 Try the Memorial Art Gallery, RMSC + Strasenburgh Planetarium, George Eastman Museum, or your favorite small-town museum for a warm, inspiring day indoors.

 6. Sip Something Hot at a Favorite Coffee or Tea House